-- A specific regulatory framework will be applicable to the Nemo Link interconnector (see Section 6.1.5) from the date of operation.
+• A specific regulatory framework will be applicable to the Nemo Link interconnector (see Section 6.1.5) from the date of operation.
 The framework is part of the new tariff methodology issued on 18 December 2014 by the CREG.
 The cap and floor regime is a revenue-based regime with a term of 25 years.
 The national regulators of the UK and Belgium (OFGEM and the CREG respectively) will determine the levels of the cap and floor ex-ante and these will remain largely fixed for the duration of the regime.
-Consequently, investors will have certainty about the regulatory framework during the lifetime of the interconnector. - Once the interconnector becomes operational, the cap and floor regime will start.
-Every five years the regulators will assess the cumulative interconnector revenues (net of any market-related costs) over the period against the cumulative cap and floor levels to determine whether the cap or floor is triggered2.
+Consequently, investors will have certainty about the regulatory framework during the lifetime of the interconnector.

+- Once the interconnector becomes operational, the cap and floor regime will start.
+Every five years the regulators will assess the cumulative interconnector revenues (net of any market-related costs) over the period against the cumulative cap and floor levels to determine whether the cap or floor is triggered.
 Any revenue earned above the cap would be returned to the TSO in the UK National Electricity Transmission System Operator (NETSO) and to the TSO in Belgium (the Issuer) on a 50/50 basis.
 The TSOs would then reduce the network charges for network users in their respective countries.
 If revenue falls below the floor then the interconnector owners would be compensated by the TSOs.
 The TSOs will in turn recover the costs through network charges.
 National Grid performs the NETSO role in the UK and the Issuer, the Belgian TSO, in Belgium. - Each five-year period will be considered separately.
 Cap and floor adjustments in one period will not affect the adjustments for future periods, and total revenue earned in one period will not be taken into account in future periods. - The high-level tariff design is as follows:

-Regime length 25 years

-Cap and floor levels Levels are set at the start of the regime and remain fixed in real terms for 25 years from the start of operation.

-Based on applying mechanistic parameters to costefficiency: a cost of debt benchmark will be applied to costs to deliver the floor, and an equity return benchmark to deliver the cap.

-Assessment period (assessing whether interconnector revenues are above/below the cap/floor)

-Every five years, with within-period adjustments if needed and justified by the developer.
-Withinperiod adjustments will let developers recover revenue during the assessment period if revenue is below the floor (or above the cap) but will still be subject to true-up at the end of the five-year assessment period.
+Regime length 25 years Cap and floor levels Levels are set at the start of the regime and remain fixed in real terms for 25 years from the start of operation.
+Based on applying mechanistic parameters to cost- efficiency: a cost of debt benchmark will be applied to costs to deliver the floor, and an equity return benchmark to deliver the cap.
+Assessment period (assessing whether interconnector revenues are above/below the cap/floor) Every five years, with within-period adjustments if needed and justified by the developer.
+Within- period adjustments will let developers recover revenue during the assessment period if revenue is below the floor (or above the cap) but will still be subject to true-up at the end of the five-year assessment period.
 Mechanism If revenue is between the cap and floor, no adjustment is made.
 Revenue above the cap is returned to end customers and any shortfall of revenue below the floor requires payment from network users (via network charges).

-Interconnector owners generate revenue (congestion revenue) by auctioning interconnector capacity.
-As long as there is a price difference between the two interconnected markets, there will be demand for the capacity and a revenue stream will be generated. • The cap and floor levels for Nemo Link will be decided when final project costs are known and will then be set for the length of the regime.
+• The cap and floor levels for Nemo Link will be decided when final project costs are known and will then be set for the length of the regime.